The Ultimate Guide to Accounting for Construction Companies

 Percentage of Completion Method

 This method provides clear insights into the financial status of ongoing projects, allowing for more accurate tracking of project profitability.
+Under accrual accounting, it also supports day-to-day management of accounts receivable and payables across multiple accounting periods.

 The percentage of completion method is a valuable tool for contractors and the construction industry, enabling them to bill for work as it progresses and better manage cash flow.
+Daily tracking of payables and receivables helps prevent cash shortages and supports planning for future projects.

 Job Costing in Construction